FIXTradingCommunity/fixp-specification/v1-0-RC4/doc/01Introduction.md

 -   Restricted to initiating, maintaining, and reestablishing a session.

-The idea to provide an open standard high performance session layer with SoupBinTCP as its source came from two simultaneous sources.
+The idea to provide an open-standard high-performance session layer with SoupBinTCP as its source came from two simultaneous sources.

 1. The BVMF (Brazil) began investigating SoupBinTCP as a lightweight and simple alternative for market data delivery due to issues with Multicast IP infrastructure at member firms.
 The idea to align packet types to existing FIX message types was created during a meeting prior to the start of the High Performance Working Group.